 This is a letter I wrote in my head on the way home from school the other day.

-No, the answer is there is no NEW math.
+I have been asked several times about this “new math.”
+The answer is there is no NEW math.
 Math is math.
 Numbers are numbers.

-Teachers, this is the letter I wish I could send home to my students’ parents so they could understand they are passing along their anxieties about math to their children.
 What are your biggest beefs with the “new math” myths?
 Leave us your thoughts in the comments below.